 This is a good supplement if used correctly which is oftentimes not the case hence the propaganda “blitz is bad for you”.

 Moderation is extremely recommended, too little and too much can both be counterproductive in some way.
+Eventually you will also be good at this format and be able to play quickly in regular time controls.

 Beginners are usually the people that have a problem with this since it is so fun and engaging, let’s start talking.